Particular/docs.particular.net/nservicebus/messaging/transactions.md

 Once a message has been received, if the message processing fails it should still be put into the error queue.
 If there is a critical failure, including system or endpoint crash, the message is **permanently lost**.

-NOTE: Before version 6, no retries will be performed in this mode and messages will not be forwarded to the error queue in case of any failure.
+WARNING: Before version 6, no retries will be performed in this mode and messages will not be forwarded to the error queue in case of any failure.

 <!-- import TransactionsDisable -->